eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-0/trg-2-6.md

 ## Why

-GitHub Dependabot is a powerful tool designed to help keep your project's dependencies up-to-date.
+GitHub Dependabot is a powerful tool designed to help keep your project's dependencies up to date.
 By automating the process of checking for updates and creating pull requests when new versions are available, Dependabot ensures that your project benefits from the latest features, bug fixes, and security patches.

 Key Benefits:

 - Security: Receive timely updates for security vulnerabilities in your project's dependencies.
 - Stability: Keep your project stable by staying current with the latest releases.
-- Efficiency: Automate the time-consuming task of manually checking for updates and creating pull requests.
+- Efficiency: Automate the time consuming task of manually checking for updates and creating pull requests.

 ## Description